bowo-prasetyo/forkbuild/docs/Protocol.md

 Repository View, World View, and Author View can query them without depending on any specific blockchain.

+Publication vs Document Boundary

+A Publication describes that something was published; a Document (and its World) describes what exists.
+This boundary is critical for the discovery architecture introduced in 0.1.26:

+- Repository View and Author View consume Publication metadata only.
+- World View loads the actual Document by documentId to render geometry.

+The DiscoveryProvider contract operates on Publications.
+Loading the full Document is a separate concern handled by LoadPublicationDocumentUseCase.
+This separation keeps discovery indexing lightweight while ensuring spatial exploration has access to every brick and building.

+Discovery

+As of 0.1.23, Discovery is a separate protocol concern from Publishing.
+While a PublisherProvider answers "how do I publish?", a DiscoveryProvider answers "how do I find what has been published?"
+The Discovery interface operates on Publications, not on raw blockchain posts or storage keys.

+DiscoveryProvider contract:
+- list() → Publication[]
+- findById(id) → Publication | null
+- findByAuthor(author) → Publication[]
+- findByParentId(parentDocumentId) → Publication[]
+- findByDocumentId(documentId) → Publication[]

+This separation ensures that Repository View, Author View, and World View can consume Publications without knowing whether the underlying source is LocalStorage, Steem, Hive, Ethereum, IPFS, or another ForkBuild node.

+Discovery Views (0.1.26)

+Three view modes consume the same DiscoveryProvider abstraction:

+1. **Repository View** — technical exploration.
+A flat or filtered list of Publications with fork counts, lineage hints, and actions (Open, Fork, Explore).

+2. **Author View** — social exploration.
+A portfolio page for a single author, including their original works, forks, and recursive fork trees reconstructed from parentDocumentId.

+3. **World View** — spatial exploration.
+A read-only 3D rendering of a published Document's World.
+Requires loading the full Document geometry; metadata alone is insufficient.

+All three views navigate the same underlying creation graph through different edges: Repository explores "contains" (publication lists), Author explores "authored" (creator attribution), and World explores "spatial" (geometry and placement).
+None require separate discovery systems; all consume Publication through DiscoveryProvider.

 Identity Layers

 ForkBuild distinguishes three kinds of identity, each at a different